chrisjsewell/myst-lsp/README.md

 - Hover on directive names
 - Autocompletion on directive names
 - Autocompletion on role names
-- Autocompletion on Markdown definition references
+- Autocompletion on Markdown definition references and "Jump to definition"
 - Background analysis of Markdown files and Jupyter notebooks in the project
   - Configuration with `myst.yml` file
 - Autocompletion in Markdown links and "Jump to definition"